mydrive/capistrano-deploytags/README.md

 This will create two tasks, one that runs before deployment and one that runs after.

-NOTE: You will be creating and pushing tags from the version of the code in the current checkout.
+*NOTE:* You will be creating and pushing tags from the version of the code in the current checkout.
 This plugin needs to be run from a clean checkout of your codebase.
 You should be deploying from a clean checkout anyway, so in most cases this is not a restriction on how you already do things.
 The plugin will check if your code is clean and complain if it is not.

+*ALSO:* The plugin will do a pull to make sure you have the code on your local system that will actually be deployed before checking the tree for changes.
+Know this ahead of time as this may affect how you deal with your deployment branches.

 Working on Your Deployment Scripts
 ----------------------------------